 ROZA CANAL - YAKIMA HYDROKINETIC PROJECT

-Installation of Instream’s newly designed 25kW BAE Systems rotor and generation system in the Roza Canal
+Installation of Instream’s 25kW BAE Systems rotor and generation system in the Roza Canal, WA

 On August 13th 2013, Instream Energy Systems deployed their newly designed 25kW BAE Systems rotor and generation system in the Roza Canal operated by the US Bureau of Reclamation (‘USBR’) near Yakima, Washington.

-This installation initiates a comprehensive test program lasting 2 ½ years using several Instream turbine systems deployed by installing spanning structures.
-The spans have been designed so as to prevent contact with the existing canal structure in order to preserve the physical integrity of the canal lining and not interfere with ongoing operations.
+This installation initiates a comprehensive test program that continues at this site to today.
+Several Instream turbine systems have been deployed by installing canal spanning structures.
+The spans have been designed to prevent contact with the canal structure in order to preserve the physical integrity of the canal lining and not interfere with ongoing operations.

 Watch the Installation Video

-To help extrapolate energy potential calculations as well as inform upcoming calls in the form of federal Requests for Proposals;
+Extrapolate energy potential to inform upcoming federal Requests for Proposals;

-Showcase that this technology is not detrimental to the existing canal operations and the surrounding environment.
+Showcase our technology to demonstrate no impact to the canal operations and the aquatic environment.

 Having successfully completed Phase One of testing, Phase Two planning involving multiple turbines is presently underway.
-Instream has been working closely with the Bureau of Reclamation during the installation and testing of their technology.
+Instream has been working closely with the Bureau of Reclamation on this ongoing, long-term, hydrokinetic validation study.